Skip to main content

 When we first set up the GoBQ Portable Charcoal Grill, we were certain it wasn’t going to work.
 Made from flexible flame-resistant silicone coated fiberglass, this minimalist grill rolls up into an easy-to-carry package.
 When unrolled, it looks like a pouch on stilts.
 Fill the pouch with charcoal, light it using a fire starter cube, place the grill grate on top of it and you’re ready to cook.

 The GoBQ did an admirable job of cooking our burgers and chicken drumsticks.
-The charcoal in it lit quickly and imparted a smoky flavor into the food.
+The charcoal in it lit quickly and imparted a smoky flavor to the food.

 When the time came to clean up, we found the ashes were hard to remove from the GoBQ.
-There’s no ash basket, so you have to wait for the grill to cool down, remove the grill grate, and turn the whole grill over to remove any ashes.
+There’s no ash basket.
+To clean it, you have to wait for the grill to cool down, remove the grill grate, and turn the whole grill over to remove any ashes.

-Given these shortcomings, we can only recommend this grill for occasional use: it’s a good fit for impromptu grilling sessions at the beach or as a compact grill to use while camping.
+Given these shortcomings, we can only recommend this grill for occasional use.
+It’s a good fit for impromptu grilling sessions at the beach.
+It works equally well as a compact grill to use while camping.
 However, we can’t recommend it to anyone looking for a grill to cook with on a regular basis.

 Pros